harshilp24/Hacktoberfest_2021/README.md

 # Hacktoberfest_2021

+Note: that your PR will no longer be considered for the fest.

 > [Hacktoberfest](https://hacktoberfest.digitalocean.com/) is a chance to level up your coding skills and get small goodies in reward.

 <br />